OCA/website/website_snippet_data_slider/README.rst

 Website Snippet - Data Slider
 =============================

-Adds a SlickJS slider building block to website for abstract datasets, assuming proper user permissions.
+Adds a SlickJS slider building block to website allowing for the query and display of abstract datasets.

+Example uses for this module:

+* Products slider using the ``product.product`` model
+* Affiliates slider using the ``res.partner`` model

 .. image:: static/description/screenshot.png?raw=true
    :alt: Data Sliders